Opetushallitus/ataru/README.md

 See `make help` for details

+## Running custom configurations

+If you need to run your custom configuration, you may configure the configuration files the makefile system uses to start the services.

+First, you must kill existing pm2 instance, since it caches the environment variables.

+    make kill

+Then, you can start the system using your own configuration files.

+    export VIRKAILIJA_CONFIG=../ataru-secrets/virkailija-my-config.edn
+    export HAKIJA_CONFIG=../ataru-secrets/hakija-my-config.edn
+    make start

+Now your local instances are running using your custom configuration.

 ### AWS service integration

 Currently S3 integration is used in non-dev environments for storage of